sonich2401/SM64_Save_File_Converter/README.md

 Get a .exe from [the releases page](https://github.com/sonich2401/SM64_Save_File_Converter/releases) and run it.
 It will prompt you to choose a location to install the program.
-It will create a folder with a new .exe which will open the program
+It will create a folder with a new .exe which will open the program After this is done, you can delete the .exe that you downloaded from the releases page.

 ### Linux
 The program has minimal dependancies and doesn't require you to be running a specific desktop enviroment as long as you have X11 and OpenGL.
 You can get a pre-built binary from [the releases page](https://github.com/sonich2401/SM64_Save_File_Converter/releases).
+Simply un-zip the file.
+Hopefully I can release a .deb as well as post this to the AUR, but for now you know what to do ;)

 If it doesn't run then compile from source and use
 ```